Package 'propop'

 Value

-Returns a data frame that includes the number of people for each demographic group per year (for the starting year and each projected year).
-The number of rows is the product of all years times all demographic groups (e.g., nationality (2) * sex (2) * age groups (101) = 404).
-Variables included in the output:
+Returns a data frame that includes the number of people for each demographic group per year (for projected years) and spatial unit.
+The number of rows is the product of all scenarios times all years times all demographic groups times all spatial units.
+The output includes several identifiers that indicate to which scenario, demographic group, year, and spatial unit the results in the rows refer to:

 age